dustyroom-studio/quibli-doc/_docs/foliage-shader.md

 - **Fill Texture** This is a detail texture to be used over the branch / particle defined by _Shape Texture_.
 - **Fill Impact** Sets how visible the _Fill Texture_ is.
 Higher values make the texture more visible.
 - **Fill Scale** Sets the scale of the _Fill Texture_.
-- **Billboard Scale** Sets the scale of the branch textures aka particles (particles are described [here](../foliage-generator#parameters-of-the-foliage-generator).
-Effectively, using this parameter, you can scale the whole mesh. _Billboard Scale_ works only when billboards are active: when in the _Billboard Rotation_ parameter _Each Face_ or _Whole Object_ are selected.
 - **Offset Along Normal** Slides the particles along the normals.
 Visually it 'inflates' or 'deflates' the mesh.

 ### Additional Coloring Parameters